jasuperior/Corset/package/time/readme.md

 Corset Time introduces the concept of units of time, derived units, signals, and events, offering unparalleled flexibility in handling dynamic data.
 Let's explore some of the key features:

-## Usage
+## Detectable Units

 Corset Time provides a set of powerful primitives that allow you to manage dynamic data over time with ease.
 Here, we'll delve into each of these primitives, providing detailed explanations and comprehensive examples to help you get started.

 ### `Unit`: The Fundamental Observable

-**Description**: At the heart of Corset Time is the `unit` - an observable value that can be accessed and modified over time.
+At the heart of Corset Time is the `unit` - an observable value that can be accessed and modified over time.
 Units serve as the basic building blocks for managing dynamic data within Corset Time.

 **Example**: